ovrheat/raspberry_rtl_wh1080/README.md

 https://github.com/LeMaker/RPi.GPIO_BP

-You should now be ready to compile.
-For the Raspberry we assume /home/pi as your home; you can use the folder that you want, especially for the BananaPi, but obviously it should be writable by your user (and you should adapt following commands, of course).
+You should now be ready for the following steps.
+We assume /home/pi as your home; you can use the folder that you want, but obviously it should be writable by your user (and you should adapt following commands, of course).
 BananaPi users: I don't remember exactly if some other package is needed.
 If you find some trouble let me know!

 --